Overseas Debt Collection: What US Exporters Should Expect

 An in-language demand letter signals that the creditor has local operational capacity and is serious.
 It lands in the debtor's AP queue as actionable correspondence.
 An English-language letter to a non-English-speaking AP team lands as a translation task, scheduled for the next available manager, often deprioritized.

 Phone contact amplifies the effect.
 A native-speaking collector with regional accent fluency can read tone, handle objections in real time, and identify the decision-maker inside the debtor's organization.
-A US-based collector working through translation software cannot.

 For US exporters specifically, the languages that most often affect outcomes are Spanish (Latin America, Spain), French (France, North Africa, West Africa, Quebec), German (Germany, Austria, Switzerland), Italian, Portuguese (Brazil, Portugal), Arabic (Gulf states, North Africa), and Mandarin (China, Taiwan, Singapore).
-An international agency should operate in-house in all seven at minimum.

 How local legal frameworks differ